sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 Plus, we've made a number of improvements to the repo and directory pages.
 We're now rendering the README file in the directory so you can get a quick overview of what's inside.
 We've also added a linear file browser, which shows diff stats over the past month, so you can quickly see what's changed recently.
 And we're now showing recent commits and contributors, so you can get a sense of who's been working on the codebase.

-Finally, we've made some improvements to the git blame decorations.
+Finally, we've made some improvements to the Git blame decorations.
 We've improved the design and now show the file in the previous revision.
 Where possible, we're linking to GitHub issues and pull requests, so you can quickly jump to relevant discussions.

 All of these improvements add up to a more streamlined, efficient, and powerful code exploration experience.
 We're excited to see how they'll help our users better understand and work with the codebase!